emqx/emqx-docs/en_US/security/authz/mongodb.md

 You can use the following placeholders in your query conditions, and EMQX Broker will automatically populate with client information when executed:

-- %u：user name
+- %u： Username
-- %c：Client ID
+- %c： Client ID

-You can adjust the super user query according to business to achieve more business-related functions, such as adding multiple query conditions and using database preprocessing functions.
+You can adjust the superuser query according to business needs to achieve more business-related functions, such as adding multiple query conditions and using database preprocessing functions.
 However, in any case, the superuser query needs to meet the following conditions:

-1. The query result must include the is_superuser field, which should be explicitly true
+1. The query result must include the is_superuser field, which should be explicitly true or false

 ::: tip
-If superuser functionality is not needed, it can be more efficient when commenting and disabling this option
+If superuser functionality is not needed it can be more efficient to disable this option by commenting it out.
 :::